GitiHubi/courseACA/README.md

-## ACA Course 'Audit Data Analytics'
+## ACA Course - Audit Data Analytics

 The **Audit Data Analytics** repository consists of Jupyter Notebooks we created for the **Audit Data Analytics Course** of the **ACA Internal Auditing Programme** at the University of St. Gallen.
 The content of the notebooks is based on the Python programming language using popular Python libraries, such as **NumPy**, **Pandas**, **Matplotlib** and **PyTorch**.